status-im/infra-role-cassandra/README.md

 cassandra_num_tokens: 256
 cassandra_storage_port: 7000
 cassandra_native_port: 9042
+cassandra_listen_address: '192.168.1.1'
 cassandra_db_users:
   - { user: 'admin', pass: 'secret' }
   - { user: 'app-1', pass: 'secret' }

 consul_catalog_url: 'http://localhost:1234/v1/catalog'
 ```
+It is absolutely crucial that you set `cassandra_listen_address` to an address that other nodes in the cluster can access.
+Values like `0.0.0.0` will not work.

 If `cassandra_db_users` is an empty list no authentication is required.

 # Management